steveiliop56/tinyauth-docs/docs/guides/access-controls.md

-# Setting up access controls with Tinyauth
+# Setting up access controls with tinyauth

 Tinyauth supports basic access controls with docker labels.
 You can use them to restrict access to specific applications to only a small amount of users.
 Let's see how you can set them up.

-## Modifying the Tinyauth container
+## Modifying the tinyauth container

-We firstly need to make some small changes to the Tinyauth container.
+We firstly need to make some small changes to the tinyauth container.
 We will use the example from the getting started guide and modify it like this:

 ```yaml
 tinyauth: